developer-couch/simple-config-provider/README.md

 # simple-config-provider
-Configuration provider object for NodeJS projects.
+Configuration provider object for NodeJS projects that loads configuration from environment.